isamu-isozaki/teamai_test/hiring/interviewing/technical/index.html.md

 self-contained, so you shouldn't need to look elsewhere in the project.

-This technical interview is a 1-hour video call and screen sharing session with the interviewer(s), where they will ask you to walk them through your review, and where you will also write some code to improve the merge request.
+This technical interview is a 1-hour video call and screen sharing session with the interviewer(s/index.html.md), where they will ask you to walk them through your review, and where you will also write some code to improve the merge request.